-The Zeiss 15mm f/2.8 Distagon T* ZE for Canon is an ultrasharp, full frame lens that controls distortion much better than its other ultrawide peers.
+The Zeiss 15mm f/2.8 Distagon T* is an ultra-sharp, full frame lens that controls distortion much better than its other ultra-wide peers.
 The natural proportions of this lens, despite its angle of view, lends itself well to architecture photographers.
-The relatively close focus of 0.25m (10”) also makes this lens a great option for those shooting in tight spaces, particularly party and wedding photographers.
+The relatively close focus of 0.25m (10”) also makes this lens a great option for those shooting in tight spaces, particularly for real estate.

-In comparison to similarly wide lenses, the consensus so far is that the Zeiss 15mm outperforms the best of them in terms of sharpness and distortion control.
-Another advantage of the Zeiss 15mm has over the Canon 14mm f/2.8 II or the Canon 8-15mm f/4 is that this lens comes with a front threaded filter ring that accepts a 95mm filter.
-This, and the built-in metal hood, provide more protection for the bulbous glass that is natural for a lens of this focal length.
-The large front element makes this one of the largest wide angle primes we have in inventory.
+In comparison to similarly-wide lenses, the consensus so far is that the Zeiss 15mm outperforms the best of them in terms of sharpness and distortion control.
+Another advantage of the Zeiss 15mm has over, say, the Canon 14mm f/2.8 II or the Canon 8-15mm f/4 is that this lens comes with a front threaded filter ring that accepts a 95mm filter.
+This and the built-in metal hood provide more protection for the bulbous glass that is natural for a lens of this focal length.
+The large front element makes this one of the largest wide angle primes available on the market today.

 While this lens is designed for full frame cameras, it can still be used on crop sensor cameras – your angle of view being the equivalent of a 24mm on a 1.6x crop camera.
 At f/2.8, this lens is handy in lower light situations and stops all the way down to f/22.
 With a 9-blade diaphragm, the Zeiss 15mm produces smooth bokeh that is very surprising on a lens this wide.